fchauvel/XSCF/README.rst

    :target: https://www.codacy.com/app/fchauvel/XSCF

-This is a simple C++ implementation of accuracy-based learning classifiers systems, which operate on real-valued domains, following
+This is a simple C++ implementation of accuracy-based learning classifiers systems, which operate on real-valued domain, inspired by
 S. Wilson's approach [Wilson_2002]_.

 Building the Binaries